Bel Fuse (NASDAQ:BELFB) Reaches New 12-Month High - Here's What Happened

 Bel Fuse Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, May 1st.
-Stockholders of record on Wednesday, April 15th will be paid a $0.07 dividend.
-This represents a $0.28 annualized dividend and a dividend yield of 0.1%.
-The ex-dividend date is Wednesday, April 15th.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 1st.
+Stockholders of record on Wednesday, April 15th will be issued a dividend of $0.07 per share.
+This represents a $0.28 dividend on an annualized basis and a dividend yield of 0.1%.
+The ex-dividend date of this dividend is Wednesday, April 15th.
 Bel Fuse's payout ratio is currently 5.70%.

-In other news, Director Peter E. Gilbert sold 4,500 shares of the business's stock in a transaction on Tuesday, February 24th.
-The shares were sold at an average price of $238.75, for a total value of $1,074,375.00.
-Following the sale, the director owned 15,047 shares in the company, valued at approximately $3,592,471.25.
+In other news, Director Peter E. Gilbert sold 4,500 shares of Bel Fuse stock in a transaction on Tuesday, February 24th.
+The shares were sold at an average price of $238.75, for a total transaction of $1,074,375.00.
+Following the completion of the sale, the director directly owned 15,047 shares of the company's stock, valued at approximately $3,592,471.25.
 The trade was a 23.02% decrease in their position.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Farouq Salem Ali Tuweiq sold 33,967 shares of the business's stock in a transaction on Wednesday, February 25th.
-The shares were sold at an average price of $234.00, for a total transaction of $7,948,278.00.
-The SEC filing for this sale provides additional information.
-5.37% of the stock is currently owned by insiders.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CEO Farouq Salem Ali Tuweiq sold 33,967 shares of Bel Fuse stock in a transaction on Wednesday, February 25th.
+The stock was sold at an average price of $234.00, for a total transaction of $7,948,278.00.
+The disclosure for this sale is available in the SEC filing.
+Insiders own 5.37% of the company's stock.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Farther Finance Advisors LLC lifted its position in Bel Fuse by 365.6% during the 4th quarter.
-Farther Finance Advisors LLC now owns 149 shares of the electronics maker's stock worth $25,000 after buying an additional 117 shares in the last quarter.
-Kemnay Advisory Services Inc. acquired a new position in Bel Fuse during the 4th quarter worth about $33,000.
-Jones Financial Companies Lllp lifted its position in Bel Fuse by 139.8% during the 3rd quarter.
-Jones Financial Companies Lllp now owns 259 shares of the electronics maker's stock worth $37,000 after buying an additional 151 shares in the last quarter.
-Federated Hermes Inc. lifted its position in Bel Fuse by 52.5% during the 3rd quarter.
-Federated Hermes Inc. now owns 334 shares of the electronics maker's stock worth $47,000 after buying an additional 115 shares in the last quarter.
-Finally, State of Alaska Department of Revenue acquired a new position in Bel Fuse during the 3rd quarter worth about $78,000.
-Institutional investors and hedge funds own 58.39% of the company's stock.
+Hedge funds have recently made changes to their positions in the stock.
+Farther Finance Advisors LLC lifted its holdings in shares of Bel Fuse by 365.6% during the 4th quarter.
+Farther Finance Advisors LLC now owns 149 shares of the electronics maker's stock worth $25,000 after acquiring an additional 117 shares during the last quarter.
+Kemnay Advisory Services Inc. purchased a new position in Bel Fuse in the 4th quarter worth $33,000.
+Jones Financial Companies Lllp raised its position in Bel Fuse by 139.8% in the 3rd quarter.
+Jones Financial Companies Lllp now owns 259 shares of the electronics maker's stock worth $37,000 after purchasing an additional 151 shares during the period.
+Federated Hermes Inc. raised its position in Bel Fuse by 52.5% in the 3rd quarter.
+Federated Hermes Inc. now owns 334 shares of the electronics maker's stock worth $47,000 after purchasing an additional 115 shares during the period.
+Finally, Erste Asset Management GmbH purchased a new position in Bel Fuse in the 4th quarter worth $83,000.
+58.39% of the stock is owned by institutional investors.

 (Get Free Report